wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ### Jeremy Foster

-Easiest on the eyes: Briana Swift from GitHub with Jeremy Foster, a Microsoft technical evangelist present a series
+Briana Swift from GitHub with Jeremy Foster, a Microsoft technical evangelist present a series
 <a target="_blank" href="https://mva.microsoft.com/search/SearchResults.aspx#!q=git&lang=1033">
 on Microsoft Virtual Academy</a>.